ianderrington/genai/docs/Understanding/agents/cognitive_architecture.md

 Models provide the computational core of Agents.
 Acting like a 'brain' that takes in input [prompts](#prompts), they return outputs.
 Generally, the models may be considered `frozen` for a given agent, but sometimes, agentic feedback is used to help model creation with [recurrent training](../architectures/training/recurrent.md).

 ### Overview
-??? important "[Cognitive Architectures for Language Agents](https://arxiv.org/pdf/2309.02427.pdf) is a thoughtful understanding of Cognitive Architectures"
+???+ important "[Cognitive Architectures for Language Agents](https://arxiv.org/pdf/2309.02427.pdf) is a thoughtful understanding of Cognitive Architectures" cognitive-architectures
     They reveal a number of thoughtful perspectives on how to consider agents, considering much of what we have included here.
 Going further,
     <img width="549" alt="image" src="https://github.com/ianderrington/genai/assets/76016868/16087788-df56-44cd-91be-8755d17fd7c0">